Car Insurance for Students: Saving 101

 Students are actually one of the more expensive groups of drivers to insure.
 Combine lack of sleep, deadlines, and inexperience together and you get a whole heap of factors that make you a riskier driver than most.
-And because of these factors, insurance companies oftentimes charge students a higher premium.
+And because of these factors, according to the Insurance Information Institute, insurance companies oftentimes charge students a higher premium.

 Unfortunately, despite the higher prices you have to pay as a student, car insurance is mandatory.
 The car accident example from earlier could have been much worse.
 If you were at fault, not only would you have been liable for your own medical expenses and car repairs, but for the other driver’s damages as well.
 Car insurance helps insulate you from such a harsh financial situation, and in some cases, covers you completely.